andrewoels/Oelschlager-Python-Portfolio/tidy-data-project/README.md

 - Each observation forms a row (each row contains one medalist's achievement).
 - Each value is in a single cell (no merged or nested data structures).

-This structure allows for efficient filtering, aggregation, and visualization, making it easier to analyze Olympic medalist data. 🏆
+This structure allows for efficient filtering, aggregation, and visualization, making it easier to analyze Olympic medalist data.

 ## 🚀 Installation
-1. Clone this repository:
+1. Clone this repository
-2. Install dependencies:
+2. Install dependencies
-3. Run the Streamlit app:
+3. Run the Streamlit app

 ## 📦 Dependencies